WakiMak/trentent.github.io-forked/_posts/2015-09-01-citrix-xenapp-opengl-pass-through-and-nvidia-grid-cards-on-amazon-ec2-g2-instances.md

 <div style="clear: both; text-align: center;">
 </div>

-We have OpenGL working, DirectX 11, and OpenCL (the onboard Intel GPU&#8217;s do not support CUDA). Â So we have a full, working implementation of GPU sharing in a ICA session on a XenApp server.
+We have OpenGL working, DirectX 11, and OpenCL (the onboard Intel GPU's do not support CUDA). Â So we have a full, working implementation of GPU sharing in a ICA session on a & server.

 But the onboard Intel graphics card will not get the me the performance I want. Â I had a Nvidia GTX 670 video card on hand to see if I can get better 3D performance. Â I installed that card in the system, installed the video drivers and checked the results.